apennell/sortable-table/README.md

   The `TableContainer` component builds a table using HTML's `table` element and has basic styling.

 * The table should display the names, addresses, cities, regions, countries, and DOBs of the people in the stubbed data file.
   The `TableContainer` imports the data and maps through the people in the JSON, adding a row to the table for each person.
+To handle the table's responsiveness, I chose to display it with a horizontal scroll for overflow to so that the readability of the data isn't compromised by become too narrow.
+The  `table` is set to a `max-height` of 100% of the viewer's height so that the horizontal scrollbar is always visible if present.

 * Each column should be sortable.
   Clicking a table header column sorts and updates the table's ordering based on that column.
 If it's a different column than previously selected, it sorts in ascending order.
 Clicking the same column's header a second time reverses the order.